-I can’t begin to tell you how many times I treated an elderly patient of mine who was injured because of a throw rug or area rug!
+I can’t begin to tell you how many times I treated an elderly patient of mine who was injured because they fell from tripping on a throw rug or area rug!
 It was too many times and I don’t want it to happen to you or to a loved one of yours.

 If you are questioning if throw rugs are dangerous for seniors – all my training as an Occupational Therapist says YES!
 Rugs can be a tripping hazard, they can bunch up under a walker or cane and for many elderly who don’t pick up their feet as high as they once did, tripping over the edge of the rug is very possible.